pasm94/pasm94/README.md

 ## Hey, I'm Paulo A. S. Müller 👋

 [<img src="https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white" />](https://www.linkedin.com/in/paulo-alberto-stein-m%C3%BCller/)

+🎓Major in mathematics from Unisinos

+ &#128498; Status: Diving into the programming world 💻&#127758;

 <!--
 **pasm94/pasm94** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.